NEED HELP WITH LOCAL ELECTION ISSUES HERE IS HELP FROM THE BIBLE!

 Constitutional Merit: This measure is not a reform that can be addressed by the State Legislature and thus requires a constitutional ballot initiative in order to be implemented.

 In Sum: While this initiative may more formally enshrine for Floridians the right to hunt and fish, the exercise of that right and the language specifying that hunting and fishing would be the “preferred means” for wildlife management make this vote a question of conservation methods versus individual rights.
-And the Constitution is not a living document to be changed for light and trivial means!
-VOTE NO
+VOTE YES!

 AMENDMENT 3